OpenDSA/OpenDSA/RST/en/Pointers/HeapMem.rst

 Simple Heap Observations
 -------------------------

 - After the allocation call allocates the block in the heap.
-The program stores the pointer to the block in the local variable intPtr.
-The block is the "pointee" and intPtr is its pointer as shown at T2.
+The program stores the pointer to the block in the local variable ``intPtr``.
+The block is the "pointee" and ``intPtr`` is its pointer as shown at T2.
 In this state, the pointer may be dereferenced safely to manipulate the pointee.
 The pointer/pointee rules from Section 1 still apply, the only difference is how the pointee is initially allocated.

-- At T1 before the call to malloc(), intPtr is uninitialized does not have a pointee — at this point intPtr "bad" in the same sense as discussed in Section 1.
+- At T1 before the call to ``malloc()``, ``intPtr`` is uninitialized does not have a pointee — at this point ``intPtr`` "bad" in the same sense as discussed in Section 1.
 As before, dereferencing such an uninitialized pointer is a common, but catastrophic error.
 Sometimes this error will crash immediately (lucky).
 Other times it will just slightly corrupt a random data structure (unlucky).

-- The call to free() deallocates the pointee as shown at T3.
+- The call to ``free()`` deallocates the pointee as shown at T3.
 Dereferencing the pointer after the pointee has been deallocated is an error.
 Unfortunately, this error will almost never be flagged as an immediate run-time error.
 99% of the time the dereference will produce reasonable results 1% of the time the dereference will produce slightly wrong results.
 Ironically, such a rarely appearing bug is the most difficult type to track down.

 - When the function exits, its local variable intPtr will be automatically deallocated following the usual rules for local variables (Section 2).
 So this function has tidy memory behavior — all of the memory it allocates while running (its local variable, its one heap block) is deallocated by the time it exits.